ioerger/transit2/src/pytransit/doc/source/transit_overview2.rst

 * Next, you can select an analysis method from the menu (under **Methods->himar1**), such as gumbel, HMM, resampling, ZINB...
 This will bring up a corresponding **parameter panel** on the right.
 You might need to select specific samples or conditions to analyze.
 You can usually use the defaults for the other parameters.

-* Then you hit 'Run'.
+* Then you hit the **Run button**.
 You should be able to monitor progress via the Progress Bar.

-* Status updates and various messages will be displayed in the Message Bar at the bottom of the GUI window. **Important:** The full list of messages, including error messages will be printed on in the console window from where you started Transit.
+* Status updates and various messages will be displayed in the **Message Bar** at the bottom of the GUI window.
+Important: The full list of messages, including error messages will be printed on in the console window from where you started Transit.
 Check these message if anything goes wrong.

 * Usually, an analysis method will generate one or more output files.
 These are typically text files in tab-separated format (which could be opened as spreadsheets in Excel).
 The file will get populated into the **Results Table** (bottom pannel).